cyndilopez/high-spot-mixtape-changes/README.md

 ```
 $ ruby main.rb <mixtapes_filepath.json> <changes_filepath.json> <output_filepath.json>
 ```
+Fill the words in brackets with your own custom filenames.

 An example mixtapes file, changes file, and output file are provided for reference.
 The application can be run using the examples in the root folder, just use:

 ```